Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The primary difference between the Old European and the Round Cut is that the Old European maintains facets with triangular blocks while the Round Brilliant has thinner facets.
 Some customers enjoy the vintage style and personality of the Old European, though most prefer the brilliance of the Round Cut.

-Here are the main reasons round cut diamonds are highly sought after:
+Here are the main reasons round cut diamonds are highly sought after for engagement rings:

 If you’re thinking about getting a round cut diamond engagement ring, you can browse recently purchased rings from our highest rated retailers.